Classical . Baroque . Contemporary.

 Erika was Principal Cellist of the Sudbury Symphony Orchestra for the 2011-13 seasons, where she was a featured concerto soloist, presented recitals, performed with the SSO String Quartet, and was an instructor at the conservatory of music.
 She continues to perform with numerous orchestras across Ontario.

-As a chamber musician, Erika performs in chamber music settings across the province.
-She was on faculty of the 2016 ArtsAhimsa Chamber Music Festival in Lenox, MA. and has performed frequently with Westwood Concerts chamber series at Gallery 345, Toronto, and in New Music series’ such as Soundstreams, Spectrum Music, The Thin Edge New Music Collective, Bicycle Opera Project.
-Erika was a member of minimalist ensemble Muskox.
+As a chamber musician, Erika performs in chamber music settings across the province, and regularly performs with Rezonance Baroque Ensemble.
+She was on faculty of the 2016 ArtsAhimsa Chamber Music Festival in Lenox, MA. and has performed frequently with Westwood Concerts chamber series at Gallery 345, Toronto, and in New Music series’ such as Soundstreams, Spectrum Music, The Thin Edge New Music Collective, and Bicycle Opera Project.
+Erika was also a member of Toronto-based minimalist ensemble Muskox.
 In 2016 Erika produced a multi-genre solo recital OPPOSITES ATTRACT to a packed house at Gallery 345, Toronto, featuring music for solo Baroque cello followed by contemporary improvising jazz quartet Arkana.

-As a recording artist Erika has appeared on the soundtrack of CBC television's My Farmland, as well as albums by Canadian artists such as The Weather Station, Jennifer Castle, The Trews, Megan Bonnell, Jeffery Straker, composer Frank Horvat, and on the 2014 JUNO-nominated album by Splash 'n Boots.
+As a recording artist Erika recently appeared on the soundtrack of CBC television's My Farmland, and has performed on albums by Canadian artists such as The Weather Station, Jennifer Castle, The Trews, Megan Bonnell, Jeffery Straker, composer Frank Horvat, and on the 2014 JUNO-nominated album by Splash 'n Boots.
 She currently performs with 25 piece Toronto Motown band THE BIG SOUND, with Classic Albums Live, and performs throughout the USA with ELO tribute Strange Magic, who was featured live on The World's Greatest Tribute Bands for AXS TV at Whisky a Go-Go in Los Angeles, CA.

 A passionate educator, Erika recently joined the faculty of National Music Camp of Canada.
 She maintains a busy private studio and is also an itinerant cello teacher for Branksome Hall and Havergal College, and coaches chamber music and group classes at the Miles Nadal JCC Suzuki Music Program.

 Erika performs on a JB Collin-Mézin cello from 1885, a 1924 Roth converted for Baroque playing, and on a carbon fibre Luis and Clarke.
-She is also an author and visual artist.
+She is also a writer and visual artist.
 For inquiries, please contact Erika.